DanielKapica/di-workshop-01-intro-to-p5/README.md

 **What does createCanvas do?**

+Function which creates the scene.

 **What happens if you change the numbers?**

+The size of the scene changes, negatives count as 0.

 **What numbers are allowed/what numbers have an effect?**

+All numbers have effect, except negatives.

 **What happens if you add/remove a number?**

+The scene does not appear.

 **Can you guess what the `function setup() {` part does?
 What happens if you change the name of setup?**

+The name of the function which sets up the scene.
+It is from the P5 library.
+Changing the name of the functions will break the scene.

 Look at this line: